alexdlaird/amazon-orders/README.md

 # Amazon Orders

-The `amazon-orders` library is an unofficial library for interaction with your Amazon orders and returns.
+`amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with your Amazon orders and returns.

 ## Installation

 `amazon-orders` is available on [PyPI](https://pypi.org/project/amazon-orders/) and can be installed using `pip`:

 ```sh
 pip install amazon-orders